0xwanted/trollface/README.md

 ## Acknowledgements

-This virus was developed by **Kasper** as a demonstration of MBR manipulation using the C# programming language.
+This virus was developed by **Kasper** as a demonstration of MBR manipulation using the C++ programming language.